Great Bell of Dhammazedi: Current status

 In July 2010, the Myanmar Times reported an Australian documentary filmmaker and explorer Damien Lay to be another foreigner who had decided to take up the project.
 Lay and his team conducted extensive side scan sonar surveys and diving operations, covering approximately four square kilometers of river floor in the area where the bell was thought to be located.
 Lay and his team identified and confirmed the presence of fourteen shipwrecks, identified two significant targets, and claimed to have acquired sonar imagery of both the bell and De Brito's galleon.
 The location of these targets has not been made public.
 He claimed both targets were well outside the area where the bell was previously thought to be.
 Lay stated that the myths and legends surrounding the location of the bell were not supported by his evidence and that the location of the bell had been significantly overlooked by a misinterpretation of history.
 "The location of the bell was quite surprising", he said.

-Lay conducted the search as part of the Lady Southern Cross Search Expedition, an ongoing privately-funded operation conducted over eight years.
+Lay conducted the search as part of the Lady Southern Cross Search Expedition, an ongoing privately funded operation conducted over eight years.
 The search was a gesture to the people and Government of Myanmar in thanks for assistance and support in allowing Lay to search for and recover the wreckage of the Lady Southern Cross and the remains of Sir Charles Kingsford Smith and John Thompson "Tommy" Pethybridge, who disappeared off the coast of Myanmar on November 8, 1935.

 Previous attempts to locate the bell by both domestic and foreign teams since 1987 either failed or did not materialize.
 Some other treasures from the Shwedagon, part of the original loot, are also believed to be present, and guarded by nat spirits.
 Some locals have claimed to have sighted the bell surfacing on a full moon night.

-At the end of June 2012, the Historical Research Department of the Ministry of Culture and SD Mark International LLP Co of Singapore held a workshop in Yangon to organize a renewed attempt with the Singaporean firm pledging USD 10 million for the non-profit project.
+At the end of June 2012, the Historical Research Department of the Ministry of Culture and SD Mark International LLP Co of Singapore held a workshop in Yangon to organize a renewed attempt with the Singaporean firm pledging US$10 million for the non-profit project.

 In August 2014, researcher San Linn claimed that the bell has been found and that preparations were being made for salvage.
 However, these claims were found to be false, and searches for the bell continue.